stattlab/atomistic-scale-simulations/molecular-models-and-interactions/periodic-boundary-conditions.md

 and smaller boxes to assess if/how much results change.
 ```

-A longer chapter on [finite size effects](../monte-carlo/finite-size.md) is in the Monte-Carlo section of this book.
+A longer chapter on [finite size effects](../monte-carlo/finite-size.md) from the perspecitive of phase transitions and critical points is in the Monte-Carlo section of this book.

 ## Additional Resorces